syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 {% endtabs %}

-N>It applies to UWP only for users in China and Korea locations.
-It is not applicable in android an iOS ,Since android and iOS, we can be able to load the WebView resources through an external style sheet.
+N>It applies only to UWP users in China and Korea locations.
+It is not applicable in android an iOS ,Since android and iOS, can load the WebView resources using an external style sheet.

 ## Enable or disable system keyboard